Estimate Time9 min

 • Waiting to claim Social Security after age 62 comes with a bonus: roughly 8% additional monthly income per year for each year you delay claiming (up to age 70).

-• If you're divorced and meet certain conditions, you're entitled either to your own Social Security benefit or to 50% of your ex's Social Security benefit, whichever is higher.
+• If you're divorced and meet certain conditions, you're entitled either to your own Social Security benefit or to 50% of your ex's Primary Insurance Amount (their Social Security Benefit at full retirement age), whichever is higher.

 Understanding how Social Security benefits work can be a challenge: There are a lot of rules, the formulas can seem complex, and making decisions with incomplete or incorrect information could end up costing you.
 That's why it's important to work with financial professionals to develop a Social Security claiming strategy for your overall retirement income plan.